WLGJ

-WLGJ (1260 AM) is a commercially licensed radio station serving Philipsburg, Pennsylvania, in Centre County.
+WLGJ (1260 AM) is a commercial radio station in Philipsburg, Pennsylvania, United States, in Centre County.
+The station is owned by Seven Mountains Media, through licensee Southern Belle, LLC, and is broadcasting a classic country format, simulcasting WLEJ 1450 AM State College.
 WLGJ operates at a daytime power of 5,000 watts and a nighttime power of 34 watts.
-The station is owned by Jim Loftus of Covenant Communications, through licensee JFLIV, LLC, and is broadcasting a classic country format, simulcasting WLEJ 1450 AM State College.

 History

 WLGJ first went on the air on June 1, 1956 as WPHB.
 The station was founded by Reverend William Emert, and for much of its early history, broadcast a religion-based format under the name Moshannon Valley Broadcasting, which it operated under for many years, though the owner principals would change over time.
 As AM stations were also issued FM licenses, WPHB began with an FM sister station, but this license would be forfeited and returned to the FCC by the end of the 1950s.

 WPHB was acquired on July 16, 1982, by brothers C. Dean and Sheldon Sharpless, both of whom had worked for the station in varying capacities since its inception, but the corporate name was retained.
 Dean acted as the station's general manager, news director and engineer, while Sheldon served as promotions director, general sales manager and program director.
 Sheldon Sharpless had already been a part of WPHB's staff full-time for twenty years prior to the purchase.
 During this period, WPHB offered religion-based programming in addition to country music.

 WPHB experienced its biggest growth while under ownership of the Sharpless brothers: seven years after their acquisition of WPHB, an FM station was returned to the air, taking the WPHB-FM call letters and assigned to the 105.9 MHz frequency at a power of 3,000 watts.
 (The FM station is now WQWK.)

 Originally, the AM and FM stations simulcasted for about half of the broadcast day.
 For the remainder of the day, the AM carried religious and gospel-themed programming while the FM was music-intensive.
 In later years, after being sold to Magnum Broadcasting, the FM concentrated on State College as "105.9 The Buzz", WUBZ, an alternative Rock station.

 WPHB continued to serve the Philipsburg area playing classic country music, with DJs Sheldon Sharpless, CJ Daniels, Ken Owens from 2001-2005 & Jerry Pollock replacing Ken Owens in late 2005.

 Magnum Broadcasting, Inc. acquired the radio station in November 2004.
 They continued with the same programming.